lampajr/hyperfoil.github.io/docs/benchmark.md

     foo: bar
 ```

 The definition is passed to an instance of `i.h.api.deployment.Deployer` which will interpret the definition.
 Deployer implementation is registred using the `java.util.ServiceLoader` and selected through the `io.hyperfoil.deployer` system property.
-The default (and as of now the only) implementation is `ssh`.
+The default implementation is `ssh`.

+### SSH Deployer

 `ssh` deployer accepts either the `[user@]host[:port]` inline syntax or these properties: